AmanKushwaha096/natours/readme.md

 - Using Postman to test and debug API flows efficiently

 If you want to run this project locally:
-1.Clone the repo:
+1. Clone the repo:
  git clone https://github.com/AmanKushwaha096/natours
-2.Install dependencies:
+2. Install dependencies:
  cd natours
  npm install
-3.Create your environment config file:
+3. Create your environment config file:
  Copy .env.example and rename it to .env
  Add your MongoDB URI, JWT secrets, and other keys
-4.Run the development server:
+4. Run the development server:
  npm run dev

 GitHub: https://github.com/AmanKushwaha096/natours